xstarkit/kyn/README.md

     - orientation of the system (-90 < chi0 < 90),
-      the orientation angle (in degrees) of the system rotation axis with direction up, this angle is added to the computed polarisation angle at infinity, the orientation is degenarate by 180 degrees
+      the orientation angle (in degrees) of the system rotation axis with direction up, this angle is added to the computed polarisation angle at infinity; the orientation is degenarate by 180 degrees
   * **par21 ... tau**
     - tau of the disc atmosphere,
     - tables created by Monte Carlo code Stokes for tau = 0.2, 0.5, 1, 2, 5, 10